 Masterflex Automotive Hoses

-Masterflex does 16 various hoses, all suitable for Automotive & Motorsports Industry.
+Masterflex does 16 various hoses, all suitable for the Automotive & Motorsports Industry.
 An example of hour most popular hose is the:

 Two-ply special coated high-temperature fabric ducting, reinforced with external galvanised steel helix. +650ºC (Intermittent +750ºC)

-• 2 ply special coated high-temperature fabric ducting,
+• 2-ply special coated high-temperature fabric ducting,

 • External galvanised steel helix.